avarant/blog/src/content/blog/using-cursor-effectively.md

 ### 2.1 Built-in tools

-Cursor has builtin tools that it utilizes when you ask it something.
+Cursor has built-in tools that it utilizes when you ask it something.
 See list [here](https://docs.cursor.com/chat/tools).

-- Read file: read contents of a file in your codebase.
+- `Read file`: read contents of a file in your codebase.
 (750 lines in max mode, 250 lines in regular mode)
-- List directory: list files in a directory
+- `List directory`: list files in a directory
-- Codebase: semantic search on your codebase.
+- `Codebase`: semantic search on your codebase.
-- Grep: ctrl + f your codebase using grep
+- `Grep`: `ctrl + f` your codebase using grep
-- Search files: find files using fuzzy search
+- `Search files`: find files using fuzzy search
-- Web: search web. you can trigger a web search @Web
+- `Web`: search web. you can trigger a web search `@Web`
-- Fetch rules: retrieve list of rules
+- `Fetch rules`: retrieve list of rules
-- Edit: edit file
+- `Edit`: edit file
-- Run: run terminal command
+- `Run`: run terminal command

 ### 2.2 Slash commands